-7. Farming, gardening, nursery, forestry, harvesting and grazing, provided that fertilizers, herbicides, pesticides, and other leachables are applied using Best Management Practices (BMPs) at levels that will not cause groundwater contamination and are stored under shelter.
+7. Farming, gardening, nursery, forestry, harvesting and grazing, provided that fertilizers, herbicides, pesticides, and other leachables applied using Best Management Practices (BMPs) at levels that will not cause groundwater contamination and are stored under shelter.

-8. De-icing chemicals may be used by the road agent subject to the approval of the Select Board.
-Road salt contamination of our groundwater is of increasing concern in NH and care should be taken to reduce the application of de-icing chemicals on roads crossing or adjacent to our Aquifer Protection District.
+8. De-icing chemicals used by the road agent subject to approval of the Select Board.
+Road salt contamination of our groundwater is of increasing concern in North Hampton and care should be taken to reduce the application of de-icing chemicals on roads crossing or adjacent to our Aquifer Protection District.